 We are living in the most technologically progressive period of our existence.
 Because of this, people now have a better vision of the human civilization that includes space exploration, safer transportation, and overall, a better quality of life.

 What is more exciting is the immense ocean of possibilities with AI.
 Though, we still have yet to decipher what will be end results of AI.
 Not to mention, even scientists cannot agree on the precedent that will come into being because of AI.
 Stephen Hawking famously once said in 2017, that AI could lead to the end of civilization as we know it.
+I can imagine him staunchly against AI Dueling as well.

 Others with lesser somber predictions that include researchers and scientists are excited about AI and its effects.
 But this just goes onto show how difficult it is to have a future perception of AI.

 Hold your horses now!
 Sadly, you’ll be getting a front seat to a “Fight to the Death Match- Robot Edition” anytime soon.
-Dueling AI doesn’t include violence to resolve conflicts but a form of discussion that can open up a plethora of technological revolutions.
+AI Dueling doesn’t include violence to resolve conflicts but a form of discussion that can open up a plethora of technological revolutions.

 Who would have thought that scraps of metal would have better communication etiquette than humans?

-What Does it Entail?
+What Does the AI Dueling Entail?

-In a broader aspect, Dueling AI is a training program in which two AI infused machines will be training each other and both would be learning from their errors.
+In a broader aspect, AI Dueling is a training program in which two AI infused machines will be training each other and both would be learning from their errors.

 This idea was first given thought of by one of the most famed AI scientists in the world- Ian Goodfellow.
 The idea is now called as GANs or Generative Adversarial Networks.
 Ironically enough, the idea came to him after being inebriated at a bar when he was a Ph.D. student at the University of Montreal.
 Despite its ‘alcoholic’ origins, the idea seemed like a good way to test the limits of AI.

 Imagine a game where you have an artist and an art critic.
 The goal of the artist is to fool the art critic by making him believe the images as real.
 Because the AI as art critic tries its best to identify images as a fake, the first AI learns to create images that are as real as possible.
 In this way, both the AIs, push each other to learn more instead of being trained by humans.
+This is what essentially comes in AI Dueling.

 The Idea is Born!